There is good research that explains why leadership development fails.

 What’s the alternative to spending $50 billion* a year on leadership development programs that often fail to deliver on their promises?

-Earlier this year in a 3-part article, I described why leaders should develop other leaders.
+In a 3-part article, I described why leaders should develop other leaders.
 If you’re looking for leadership advice, this article describes exactly who to go to and why.

-get advice from leaders who have relevant leadership experience
+Get advice from leaders who have relevant leadership experience

 Seek out someone who has been through the challenges that you are facing.
-Experience truly is the best teacher.
+Experience, truly, is the best teacher.

-get advice from leaders who value advice from other leaders
+Get advice from leaders who value advice from other leaders

 Experience alone is not enough.
 Great leaders seek advice from other leaders.
 They may get that advice from books and other media, or from their own, experienced leadership coach.